AkmalFadlurohman/IUA-eLogistic/README.md

 - Run the entity service using the provided docker compose file in entity-services directory
 - Run the in-house web service using the provided docker compose file in web-services directory
 - Deploy the bpmn models from local Camunda BPMN modeler to http://localhost:9001/engine-rest/deployment/create
-- Run the task service using the provided docker compose file
+- Run the task service using the provided docker compose file in task-services directory

 ## Collaborators